Pedro Henrique (footballer, born 1995)

-Pedro Henrique Ribeiro Gonçalves (born 2 October 1995), known as Pedro Henrique, is a Brazilian professional footballer who plays as a centre back for Athletico Paranaense.
+Pedro Henrique Ribeiro Gonçalves (born 2 October 1995), known as Pedro Henrique, is a Brazilian professional footballer who plays as a centre back for Al-Ettifaq.

 Career

 Early life

 Pedro began playing for Corinthians' academy in 2012.
 He was briefly loaned in 2013 for Flamengo-SP and played that year's Copa São Paulo de Futebol Júnior.
 During his tenure in Corinthians' youth squads, he won the 2014 and 2015 U20 Campeonato Paulista, 2014 U20 Campeonato Brasileiro and the 2015 Copa São Paulo de Futebol Júnior.

 Corinthians

 Pedro was elevated to the professional team in February 2014, but did not take part in any of the season matches, only participating in training sessions and as an unused substitute.
 In January 2015, he made his debut entering during the half time in a friendly against 1.
 FC Köln at the team's pre-season in Florida, United States.
 He was eventually loaned to Bragantino for the 2015 Campeonato Brasileiro Série B, playing four games with the club before returning to Corinthians.
 He was part of the squad that won the 2015 Campeonato Brasileiro Série A.

 His official debut for Corinthians took place on 4 June 2016 as he started in a comeback 2–1 victory against Coritiba at Arena Corinthians.